 Why does having bad credit negatively affect your premiums?

 Insurance companies are in the business of risk, which means everyone is evaluated on the potential amount they pose to the carrier.
-Credit scores have long been used as one indicator of the amount of risk a homeowner could pose to a carrier.
+Credit histories have long been used as one indicator of the amount of risk a homeowner presents.
+Specifically, your credit score may be used to determine how likely you are to:

-- Correlation between score and claims: Carriers have found a connection between lower credit scores and a higher chance of filing a homeowners insurance claim, which makes someone with a lower credit score considered riskier.
+- File claims: Carriers have found a connection between lower credit scores and a higher chance of filing a homeowners insurance claim, which can make someone with a lower credit score riskier to insure.

-- More likely to maintain your property: Someone with a higher credit score is considered more likely by the carrier to regularly maintain their property.
-Therefore, the condition of the home is likely to be better.
+- Maintain your property: Insurance carriers often consider someone with a higher credit score more likely to regularly maintain their property.
+Therefore, the condition of the home is likely to be better, which can lessen the risk of claims.

 How does credit affect your insurance rates?